The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 6 most crowded places in Rome and how to avoid the line map

-During my last visit to the Coliseum ruins I chose to enter through the Roman Forum (Foro Romano in Italian) entrance, which is located at the end of Via Cavour.
+During my last visit to the Coliseum ruins, I chose to enter through the Roman Forum (Foro Romano in Italian) entrance, which is located at the end of Via Cavour.
 It is not as frequented by tourists compared to the other entrances.
-Once you finish your visit at the Roman Forum, you can head towards the entrance to the Colosseum.
+Once you finish your visit to the Roman Forum, you can head towards the entrance to the Colosseum.
 You will not have to wait in line again because, guess what, you will already have your ticket!

-NOTE: Your ticket is valid for 48 hours.
+NOTE: Your ticket is valid for 24 hours.
 This means that you can choose to see one attraction per day if you feel a bit overwhelmed.

 BONUS: Here is a great free audio guide for the Colosseum and the Roman Forum, you can listen to them before or during your visit!

-PRICE: The Colosseum ticket price is 12€ on the spot.
+PRICE: The Colosseum ticket price is €18 on the spot.

-Option 2: Get Your Ticket Online from Their Official Website
+Option 2: Get Your Ticket Online From Their Official Website

 coliseum ruins